rickvdbosch/rickvdbosch.github.io/index.md

 Stay tuned for more information 🤓

 For now, you can visit my personal website [Rick van den Bosch .NET](https://www.rickvandenbosch.net).
-There's a [blog](https://www.rickvandenbosch.net/blog) there as well.
+There's a [blog](https://www.rickvandenbosch.net/blog) over there as well.
 You can find more information and online profiles on my [about page](https://www.rickvandenbosch.net/about).